Two men arrested for attempted murder in Colusa County

-Two men were arrested following a stabbing altercation that occurred near Arbuckle last week.
+Two men were arrested last week following a stabbing altercation that occurred near Arbuckle earlier this month.

 According to Colusa County Sheriff’s Lieutenant Jose Ruiz, deputies from the department were dispatched to an area of Hahn Road just east of Interstate 5 just after 4 a.m. on Oct.
 11 to respond to reports of a Hispanic male that had been stabbed several times.